The Equalizer (film): Plot

-Robert's former DIA colleague, Susan Plummer, identifies Teddy as Nicolai Itchenko, formerly of USSR secret police, with Spetsnaz background.
-He has murdered two of the Boston police detectives who failed to kidnap Robert; a third, named Frank Masters had not been heard from for days.
-Susan also briefs Robert on Pushkin's operation.

-Robert tracks Masters down and threatens him into helping take down one of Pushkin's money laundering warehouses.
-Masters and Pushkin's men are taken into custody when the police arrive and find a note left by Robert to "follow the money."
+McCall's former DIA colleague, Susan Plummer, identifies Teddy as Nicolai Itchenko, formerly of USSR secret police, with Spetsnaz background.
+He has murdered two of the Boston police detectives who failed to kidnap McCall; a third, named Frank Masters had not been heard from for days.
+Susan also briefs McCall on Pushkin's operation.
+McCall tracks Masters down and threatens him into helping take down one of Pushkin's money laundering warehouses.
+Masters and Pushkin's men are taken into custody when the police arrive and find a note left by McCall to "follow the money."
 He confronts Nicolai again, threatening to commit more damage if he continues to pursue him.

-Robert destroys two of Pushkin's oil tankers.
-Nicolai abducts Robert's coworkers at the hardware store to force him for a meeting.
-To Nicolai's surprise, Robert skips the meeting and kills the men to ensure the safety of the hostages they were guarding.
-Nicolai arrives with his men, but Robert stealthily kills them with improvised weapons collected throughout the hardware store and later kills Nicolai with a rivet gun to save a cornered Ralphie.
+McCall destroys two of Pushkin's oil tankers.
+Nicolai abducts McCall's coworkers at the hardware store to force a meeting.
+To Nicolai's surprise, McCall skips the meeting and kills the men to ensure the safety of the hostages they were guarding.
+Nicolai arrives with his men, but McCall stealthily kills them with improvised weapons collected throughout the hardware store and later kills Nicolai with a nail gun to save a cornered Ralphie.

-Three days later, Robert finds Pushkin at his Moscow mansion, kills the guards and tricks him into electrocuting himself.
-Alina, following her recovery, runs into Robert and shares that she has started a new life with the money that was left at her hospital bed by him.
-Inspired to continue helping others, Robert responds to online ads requesting help, calling himself The Equalizer.
+Three days later, McCall finds Pushkin at his Moscow mansion, kills the guards and tricks him into electrocuting himself.
+Alina, following her recovery, runs into McCall and shares that she has started a new life with the money that was left at her hospital bed (although she does not know it was by him).
+Inspired to continue helping others, McCall responds to online ads requesting help, calling himself The Equalizer.